shauninman/MinUI/skeleton/BASE/README.txt

 Copy the "miyoo354" folder and "MinUI.zip" (without unzipping) to the root of the SD card.

+If you have a later device with RTC support, you can enable it by creating an empty file named "enable-rtc" (no extension) in "/.userdata/shared/".

 M17

 Copy the "em_ui.sh" file and "MinUI.zip" (without unzipping) to the root of the SD card.